dpuelz/MachineLearning_MSBA-WP/README.md

 	- How are regression trees represented?
 	- What defines the structure of a regression tree?
 	- How does a tree split on continuous and categorical variables?
 	- How does the depth of a tree relate to the bias-variance tradeoff?
+	- Why do ensembles of trees lead to better models for prediction? (video)
+	- Describe why individual tree models are not the best for prediction (video)
 - Textbook readings: *ISL* Ch.
 8.1
 	- What is the process of "tree pruning"?
 	- How does a regresson tree incorporate interactions between input variables?